This episode of Bottom Line Faith features Sharon Pierce, President and CEO of The Villages.

 Sharon: You know, I would say, above all else, seek to find your unique calling, and then invest your heart and soul in it.
 And I’m very blessed that it’s my vocation as well as my avocation.
 But some folks have a vocation that’s very different than that calling of the Lord.
 But they can be a Don and Mary Canoy and become a foster parent, or they can support Don and Mary and say, you know, on Tuesday nights we’ll watch little Sammy, so the two of you can go out and just connect or go be a part of your church, small group in the way you thought you might be when you were approaching your 70s.
 And so I think each of us seeking our unique calling is what creates a caring community, the kind of community that the Lord envisioned in the Great Commission for each of us, and especially for these very vulnerable children.

 Ray: That’s about as good as anything I heard.

 Adam: Well, I was ready, going to go home and take a nap.
-But after meeting Sharon, and hearing all of her work and works I’m going to get more involved, for sure.
-That’s, that’s amazing.
+But after meeting Sharon, and hearing all of her work and works, I’m going to get more involved, for sure.
+That’s amazing.
 I was glad I met you.

 Some of you perhaps have been praying about fostering a young child or adopting or a number of other things, but really take this time and contemplate.
 That would be my encouragement.
 Contemplate that prompting that you’re feeling right now and follow through on it and one place that I would encourage you to follow through is go to The Villages website at villageskids.org, and pray and see if that might not be something that God might have you involve yourself with?
 Would you agree with that, Sharon?